Atlas of plant and animal histology

 4. Protein import

 Mitochondria have a very low number of genes compared to the large number of different types of proteins they contain.
-Yeast mitochondria contain around 1000 different proteins, whereas it is around 1500 in humans.
-Only a few proteins are coded by mitochondrial DNA, so that most of mitochondrial proteins must be imported from the cytosol.
-Importing proteins is a complex process since there are several compartments in the mitochondria where proteins can be targeted: external membrane, inner membrane and mitochondrial matrix.
-The imported proteins contain amino acid sequences that are like a mailing address, informing to mitochondrial transporters where these proteins must be targeted.
+A yeast mitochondria contains around 1000 different proteins, whereas it contains around 1500 in humans.
+Only a few proteins are coded by mitochondrial DNA, and most mitochondrial proteins have to be imported from the cytosol.
+Importing proteins is a complex process since there are several compartments in the mitochondria where proteins can be targeted: external membrane, intermembrane space, inner membrane and mitochondrial matrix.
+The imported proteins contain amino acid sequences that are like a mailing address, informing mitochondrial transporters where these proteins have to be targeted.

 Home / The cell / No vesicular / Mitochondria